Marco-Chen-06/stm32-bare-metal-blinky/README.md

 ## Notes
-The startup file and linker script are from ST. I will work on replacing them with my own minimal ones.
+The startup file and linker script are from ST. Currently working on replacing them with my own minimal ones.